 HAARI BOAT FESTIVAL IN HILO

-This weekend is the Haari Boat festival in Wailoa park in the center of Hilo.

-The festival showcases Okinawa culture and their boats, sabani.
-A large variety of foods were available as well as displays, imported Okinawan food and more.
+The yearly Haari Boat festival in Wailoa park showcases Okinawa culture and their boats, sabani.
+A large variety of foods were available as well as displays and imported Okinawan food.

 HILO KINOOLE FARMER's MARKET

 We go to Hilo's downtown farmer's market several times a week to load up on tomatoes, lettuce, cucumbers, avocados and other salad fixings.
 But there is another farmer's market in Hilo, the Kinoole Farmers market at 1990 Kinoole street.
 This farmer's market takes place every Saturday morning from 7am to noon.

 In addition to the local produce for sale, the parking lot setup has an area for workshops and a chi gong movement class.
 It is pretty amazing to find yet another farmer's market in Hilo.

 The Hilo Orchid Society had their yearly show this weekend.
 We went over this morning and were extremely impressed.
 The displays were outstanding.

 They society was holding continuous seminars on how to grow and take care of orchids.